 To become a Certified Group an organization must:

-Be voted in as such by the Board of the ASRC
+3.2.1 Be voted in as an ASRC Certified Group by the ASRC Board and ASRC Certified Membership.

-Have at least 16 ASRC Certified Members
+3.2.2 Have at least 10 ASRC Certified Members

-A Class A Certified Group will have a GTO, at least 6 FTLs or higher and 10 FTMs or higher and will be entitled to two voting members on the Board of Directors elected in accordance with Article I, 2.7.3
+3.2.2.1 A Certified Group will have a GTO and will be entitled to two voting members on the ASRC Board of Directors, elected in accordance with Article I, 2.7.3

-A Class B Certified Group will have a GTO, at least 10 FTMS and will be entitled to one voting member on the Board of Directors elected in accordance with Article I, 2.7.3.

-Groups’ status will be determined each January 1st by means of examination of the latest Group Rosters in the possession of the Secretary at that time.
+Each Group’s status will be determined during the first quarter of each calendar year by means of examination of the latest Group Roster in the possession of the ASRC Secretary at that time.

-Be of good standing in terms of meeting the ASRC Operational and Administrative requirements and in particular meeting the requirements of the 36 month review as defined in the Operations Manual.
+3.2.3 Be in good standing with the ASRC Administrative requirements, including roster submission and the annual conference dues payment.

-Be financially solvent and be able to certify that the group meets the requirements of non-profit exempt status ad defined by the IRS.
+3.2.4 Be financially solvent and be able to certify that the group meets the requirements of non-profit status as defined by the IRS.

-Maintain the minimum levels of operational equipment set out in the Operational Manual.
+3.2.5 Remain active in ASRC affairs and demonstrate the ability to effectively carry out the mission of the ASRC to the satisfaction of the ASRC Board of Directors.

-Probationary to Certified status:
+3.3 Probationary Group to Certified Group status

-Pass a comprehensive Certified Group review, as specified in the ASRC Operations Manual.
+3.3.1 Demonstrate the ability to effectively carry-out the mission of the ASRC.

-Present a written recommendation to move to full Certified Group status from the sponsoring Certified Group.
+3.3.2 Present a written recommendation to move to full Certified Group status from the sponsoring Certified Group.

-Select a Group Training Officer of FTL or higher status.
+3.3.3 Select a Group Training Officer of FTL or higher status.

-Play an active role in ASRC affairs and operations.
+3.3.4 Play an active role in ASRC affairs and conference activities.

-Be voted in as such by at least 75% of those entitled to vote on the ASRC Board.
+3.3.5 Be voted in as such by at least 75% of those entitled to vote on the ASRC Board.

-Maintain an up to date version of the Group’s Bylaws with the ASRC Secretary.
+3.3.6 Maintain an up-to-date version of the Group’s Bylaws with the ASRC Secretary.

-Obtain an affirmative vote of two-thirds of the Certified Members voting on the question in an ASRC Membership meeting.
+3.3.7 Obtain an affirmative vote of two-thirds of the Certified Members voting on the question at an ASRC Membership meeting.

-Standing and Consequences of Violation
+3.4 Standing and Consequences of Violation